n-kostadinov/n-kostadinov.github.io/_posts/2017-04-23-convolutional-neural-network-from-scratch.md

 ```

 ## Building the neural network
 For the neural network, I will build each type of layer into a function.
-Encapsulating tensorflow logic in such functions allows you to easily modify the architectire without having to rewrite the boilerplate tensorflow code.
+Encapsulating tensorflow logic in such functions allows you to easily modify the architecture without having to rewrite the boilerplate tensorflow code.
 Furthermore, the functions built can be later reused for other datasets containing images with different size and different labels.

 ### Input
 The neural network needs to read the image data, one-hot encoded labels, and dropout keep probability.